London to Brighton Bus

 • Brighton Marina – A bit further along the coast, the marina is home to restaurants, shops, and waterfront strolls.
 It’s a quieter, more laid-back side of the city.

-Bus travel from London to Brighton: everything you need to know
+Coaches to Brighton from London: everything you need to know

-• Bus ticket price: you can travel between London and Brighton starting from £4.49 (average ticket cost: £5.99).
+• Bus ticket price: you can travel between London and Brighton starting from £4.49.

-• Average duration: the bus journey from London to Brighton lasts approximately 2 hours 10 minutes.
+• Average duration: the bus from London to Brighton lasts approximately 1 hour 55 minutes.

-• Bus schedules London-Brighton: to check departure times of coaches between London and Brighton, select your travel date: you’ll then see all available trip options with their schedules and prices.
-You can do this using the selector at the top of this page or by using our interactive map.
+• London to Brighton bus schedules: to check coach departure times between London and Brighton, select your travel data to view all available journeys, including timetables and prices.
+You’ll then be shown every available trip option with full schedules and fares.
+You can do this by using the selector at the top of the page or via the interactive map.

 • Bus departure frequency: about 6 departures per day.